Life in a... Metro: Plot

-The story takes place in Mumbai.

 Rahul, who is eager to move up the ranks in his call center job, lends his apartment to people connected to his boss, Ranjit, for bringing their girlfriends and affair interests in turn for recommendation.
 He silently loves Neha, his colleague, who has risen up in the ranks easily due to her relationship with Ranjit.

-Ranjit is very unhappy with his marriage with his wife Shikha (he has an eight-year-old daughter), so he started an illegitimate relationship with Neha.
-The only problem is that he doesn't have any place to take her to.
-When he hears about what Rahul does, he calls him to his office and says that he will expose what Rahul does in his apartment unless he lends it to him.
-Rahul agrees and Ranjit promotes him.
-Unfortunately, he does not know that Ranjit's affair interest is Neha.

-Shikha, who often meets her aunt in her Bharatanatyam classes, reads out a letter from the US for her aunt.
-She learns through the letter that her aunt, Shivani, had loved a man named Amol forty years ago, but he left her to pursue his dreams in the US.
-Now Amol and Shivani, who are both in their seventies, are counting their last days.
+Meanwhile, Ranjit is very unhappy with his marriage with his wife Shikha with whom he has an eight-year-old daughter.
+Shikha, who often meets her aunt, Shivani in her Bharatanatyam classes, reads out a letter from the US from Amol, whom Shivani loved forty years ago, but he left her to pursue his dreams in the US.
 Amol conveys through the letter that he is probably coming to India for the last time and wishes to meet Shivani and spend his last days with her.
 Shivani agrees.

-Shikha's sister, Shruti, is twenty-seven and very eager to get married and meets many prospective grooms.
-Among them is Monty, who Shruti finds very weird and old.
-Shruti is also Neha's roommate and Neha often indirectly conveys her guilty feelings of starting an affair with Ranjit, which Shruti does not understand.

-Shikha accompanies her aunt to the railway station where Shivani is asked by Amol to meet her.
-While Shikha is away to buy magazines, Shivani sees Amol in the opposite platform.
-Instead of coming through the walk path, he gets down onto the tracks and crosses them to the other platform to meet her.
-This is watched by Shikha, who feels happy seeing the scene.